 Although low voltage bulbs have always been used in cars, their use in the home is a more recent innovation.
 Quite often the multiple fittings in bathrooms and kitchens are 12V.
 They are not connected directly to the mains supply, having a transformer in between.

 The transformer ‘steps down’ the 230V mains voltage, and changes the current from AC to DC.
-LED bulbs, such as the MR16 range, use a driver instead of a transformer.
+LED light bulbs, such as the MR16 range, use a driver instead of a transformer.
 Although the driver does a similar job to a transformer, they are different and not interchangeable.
-When first changing to low voltage LED bulbs, it’s important to change all the bulbs together and to change the transformer for a driver.
+When first changing to low voltage LED light bulbs, it’s important to change all the bulbs together and to change the transformer for a driver.

 The other common low voltage application is in mobile homes, caravans and boats.
 Being mobile, they are not connected to the mains supply, and reply on 12V or 24V batteries.

 LED light bulbs in these situations do not need a driver, so you should choose the MR16 range instead of the GU10 LED light bulbs.